hoodunit/thesis_experiments/experiments/clojure_jvm/hello_world_stripped/README.md

-# Clojure Hello World AOT Compilation Example - with uberjar
+# Clojure Hello World Startup Time Testing

-This is an example of the compilation of a Clojure Hello World app and packaging into an uberjar.
-Compile and package with `lein uberjar`.
+This is a simple Clojure Hello World app for testing startup times.

 ## Setup Information